Bayesian Structure Learning in Undirected Gaussian Graphical Models: Literature Review with Empirical Comparison: Structure Learning

-In this paper, we only consider Bayesian methods in structure learning.
-This means that we are interested in the probability distribution of the underlying graph given the sample $\mathbf{Y}$.
-This is called the posterior distribution.
-We denote its probability density with $P(G | \mathbf{Y})$.
-This is the probability that, given the data $\mathbf{Y}$, the underlying graph is equal to some graph $G$.
+In contrast to frequentist methods that aim to provide an estimate of the true graph, Bayesian methods strive to uncover the probability distribution of the true graph given the sample $\mathbf{X}$.
+This is called the posterior distribution and is denoted with $P(G | \mathbf{X})$.
+This is the probability that, given the data $\mathbf{X}$, the true graph is equal to some graph $G$.
 It is given by Bayes' rule: